RBLX INVESTOR NEWS: Roblox Corporation Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Company (NYSE...

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Roblox Corporation (NYSE: RBLX) resulting from allegations that Roblox may have issued materially misleading business information to the investing public.
+NEW YORK, Oct.
+22, 2024 /PRNewswire/ -- Rosen Law Firm, a leading investor rights law firm, announces an investigation into Roblox Corporation (NYSE: RBLX ) for potential violations of the federal securities laws.

-So What: If you purchased Roblox securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+If you invested in RBLX, you are encouraged to obtain additional information by visiting .

-What is this about: On October 8, 2024, Hindenburg Research issued a report entitled“Roblox: Inflated Key Metrics For Wall Street And a Pedophile Hellscape for Kids.”
-In this report, Hindenburg stated that its“research indicates that Roblox is lying to investors, regulators, and advertisers about the number of 'people' on its platform, inflating the key metric by 25-42%+.”
-Further,“[b]eyond inflated key user metrics, our in-game research revealed an X-rated pedophile hellscape, exposing children to grooming, pornography, violent content and extremely abusive speech.”
+On October 8, 2024, Hindenburg Research issued a report entitled "Roblox: Inflated Key Metrics For Wall Street And a Pedophile Hellscape for Kids."
+In this report, Hindenburg stated that its "research indicates that Roblox is lying to investors, regulators, and advertisers about the number of 'people' on its platform, inflating the key metric by 25-42%+."
+Further, "[b]eyond inflated key user metrics, our in-game research revealed an X-rated pedophile hellscape, exposing children to grooming, pornography, violent content and extremely abusive speech."

 On this news, Roblox stock fell by 2.1% on October 8, 2024.